· Tutorials · 10 min read

 sudo systemctl status docker

-1. I exit out using “Ctrl” + “C.”
+1. I exited out using “Ctrl” + “C.”

-2. Downloading Docker-Compose:
+2. Downloading Docker Compose:

 Bash